MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 >[!NOTE]
 >
 > This capability is in gated preview, and you'll need to apply for consideration to take part in the trial.
-To be apply, go to [Limited preview request](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2LogRPRiTJDo1Rd8KnmcFRUMzlLTDZVQlJKSzNIWkVCMzE0VDFYVzk2QS4u).
+To apply, go to [Limited preview request](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2LogRPRiTJDo1Rd8KnmcFRUMzlLTDZVQlJKSzNIWkVCMzE0VDFYVzk2QS4u).

 ## Text generation scenarios